 Prof Richard Twitchett, a palaeontologist at the Museum, explains how Museum collections can help us understand the risks facing the most vulnerable species in the ocean.

-Oceans are the cradle of life on Earth, where the first living species evolved millions of years ago.
-They sustain ecosystems that feed us, support industry, protect shorelines and nurture life on land.
+The ocean is the cradle of life on Earth, where the first living species evolved millions of years ago.
+The ocean sustains ecosystems that feed us, supports industry, protects shorelines and nurtures life on land.

-By studying them now, we can build a picture of how they have changed as a result of climate change, pollution and human activity, and reveal the extent of the threat to these delicate ecosystems.
+By studying it now, we can build a picture of how it has changed as a result of climate change, pollution and human activity, and reveal the extent of the threat to delicate ecosystems.

 Predicting the consequences of human activity relies on understanding how ocean systems work, what they were like before humans evolved and how the creatures that live in them will respond to change.